Login

 Emancipation: A court process through which a minor becomes self-supporting, assumes adult responsibility for his or her welfare, and is no longer under the care of his or her parents.

-Marital Property: Property acquired by either spouse during the course of a marriage that is subject to division upon divorce.
+Marital Property: Property acquired by either spouse during a marriage that is subject to division upon divorce.

 Alimony: An allowance made to one spouse by the other for support during or after a legal separation or divorce.